Configure forms, registry keys, and schemas

 2. Expect a thank-you redirect without a ?wckd= error query.

-3. Open Leads and confirm a row exists with the placement label you passed to wckd_form().
+3. Open Inbox and confirm a row exists with the placement label you passed to wckd_form().

-• Intake rejects the submission: registry path typo or schema mismatch; compare forms/registry.php to files on disk.
+• Intake rejects the submission: form key typo or schema mismatch; compare the form key to the schema definitions.

-• Allowed columns error after schema change: new field names are not listed in submissions.allowed_columns inside wckd-forms/app/config/app.php; align the schema with that list or extend the list through the path your build documents.
+• Allowed columns error after schema change: new field names are not listed in the generated app config; align the schema with that list or extend the list through the path your build documents.

 • Duplicate placement labels: two calls use the same second argument; pick distinct labels per placement for reporting.